5 Days of Declaring God’s Peace Over Your Relationships

 Day 5

-I declare over everyone in my life that this morning will bring the word of God’s unfailing love to your heart and to your mind.
-I declare that you will know God’s unfailing love to you as an individual and you will rely on God’s love for you in each passing day.
+I declare over everyone in my life that this morning will bring the word of God’s unfailing love to your heart and your mind.
+I declare that you will know God’s unfailing love for you as an individual, and you will rely on God’s love for you in each passing day.
 May you live in the love of God and abide in God as he abides in you (Psalm 143:8, 1 John 4:16).